jasonalshamary/hungryadmin/content/Posts/bookreviewmar.rst

 :date: 2018-04-06
 :tags: books

-I've been trying to read more and finished about 18 books last year.
-I'm aiming for 4 books a month this year.
 In March I finished 4 books and met my goal.
 Part of this was sticking to my rule that if I'm not pulled in by the 50th page I put it down and move on, and part of it was simply selecting better books.

 The Three-Body Problem
 ----------------------